JetBrains/kotlin/INTEROP.md

 </div>

-This whole process is automated in `build.sh` script, which also support cross-compilation to supported cross-targets with `TARGET=raspberrypi ./build.sh` (`cross_dist` target must be executed first).
+This whole process is automated in the `build.sh` script, which also supports cross-compilation to supported cross-targets with `TARGET=raspberrypi ./build.sh` (the `cross_dist` target must be executed first).

 Run the server: